iver-wharf/rfcs/_published/0016-wharf-api-endpoints-cleanup.md

 ## Summary

-Restructing the wharf-api by changing the paths of the endpoints, adding and renaming path parameters, and changing the request and response models around.
+Restructuring the wharf-api by changing the paths of the endpoints, adding and renaming path parameters, and changing the request and response models around.

-While we will keep backward compatibility for at least one major version, we will be chaning so much that this needs a full major version bump.
+While we will keep backward compatibility for at least one major version, we will be changing so much that this needs a full major version bump.

-This is not however not the full list of changes to be made for v5, but instead a list of changes that will require us moving to v5.
-Other changes may be put into the v5 bump that are eluded from this RFC.
+This is, however, not the full list of changes to be made for v5.
+Instead, it's a list of changes that will require us moving to it.
+Changes not listed in this RFC may be included in the version bump as well.

 ## Motivation